etils-actions/pypi-auto-publish/README.md

 This action:

 * Auto-detect when the package version is increased (in the `pyproject.toml`, `module.__version__` when using flit, `setup`,...)
-* Trigger a PyPI release of the project
+* Trigger a PyPI release of the project (build and publish)
 * Create the associated tag (e.g. `v1.0.0`) and GitHub release.

 Example of usage: